Updated: 8 hours ago

 - I truly admire his unusual job title of farmer-poet.
 It has given me the confidence to declare myself a tennis-philosopher.

 I was walking on the outskirts of town when I bumped into a random stranger from Germany offering to tell me about a document on the bible.
-I agreed to listen and he was telling me he wasn't connected to any church but it was his out of his own belief in God.
+I agreed to listen and he was telling me he wasn't connected to any church but it was only out of his own belief in God.
 He talked about his faith as a way to find meaning in life and I found it inspiring even though I wasn't necessarily in full agreement with everything he was saying.
 I think he was trying to describe how his life turned from a dark place to a positive one which would have been more uplifting if only he didn't go into so much detail about all of his sins.
 There are some things you can really afford to leave out to politely avoid the awkwardness.
 Anyway I thanked him for his time and told him I admired his dedication!